apache/incubator-seata-website/docs/en-us/overview/what_is_seata.md

 ![How it stacks up](../img/performance.png)

-As you can see in the chart, for Fescar, no matter how many clients are downloading, the average downloading time is always about 12 seconds.
+As you can see in the chart, for Seata, no matter how many clients are downloading, the average downloading time is always about 12 seconds.
 But for wget, the downloading time keeps increasing with the number of clients.
 When the number of wget clients reaches 1,200, the file source crashed and therefore cannot serve any client.

 ## How Does It Work?

-Fescar works slightly differently when downloading general files and downloading container images.
+Seata works slightly differently when downloading general files and downloading container images.

 ### Downloading General Files